 Needless to say, these conversations are not what many look forward to in a workday.
 However, they do not need to be as complicated as assumed.
-Just as many factors can amplify the stress, there are many that neutralize it as well.
+Just as many factors may amplify the stress, there are many that may neutralize it as well.
 Perspective is key; we have all been the patient before and, for many, the medical billing process can be complicated and daunting as it is.
 Even for those who are familiar with the system, let alone a newcomer.

 Have you ever received an unexpected invoice?
 We all have experience as patients, so put yourself in their shoes.
 What would you like to hear from someone collecting a debt from you?